calendar-gang/tar-heel-calendar/README.md

 If you're only working on one end of the project, this may be a bit slow.
 There are a few other commands you can use if you feel this is the case:
 1. `npm run start-client` will run only the frontend.
 Note that, obviously, the frontend may not work very well without the backend.
 2. `npm run start-server` will run the backend without attempting to build the frontend.
-If your frontend is already built, this is fine, but any changes to the frontend must be built manually.
+If your frontend is already built, this is fine, but any changes to the frontend must be rebuilt manually.
 3. `npm run build` will build the frontend.
 4. `npm run test` will run frontend unit tests.